Healthcare Provider? Request Your BAA Today.

 Technical Safeguards — Detail

-- Access Control (§ 164.312(a)(1)): Unique user identification, automatic logoff (15 min), encryption and decryption of PHI at rest and in transit
+- Access Control (§ 164.312(a)(1)): Unique user identification, automatic logoff (15 min), encryption and decryption of PHI at rest (AES-256 on AWS) and in transit (TLS 1.3).
+Role-based access control (RBAC) with least-privilege enforcement.

 - Transmission Security (§ 164.312(e)(1)): TLS 1.3 encryption for all PHI transmitted electronically.
 Email containing PHI transmitted via encrypted channels through BAA-covered providers only.
+Stedi EDI transmissions encrypted for claims data (837P, 837I).

 Administrative Safeguards — Detail